Mota-Engil: Operations in Africa

+The Lobito Atlantic Railway joint venture was formed between Mota-Engil, Trafigura and Vecturis, and received a 30-year concession to operate the Lobito rail corridor in 2022.
+The concession spans 1,300 kilometres across Angola, with an extension of 400 kilometres into the Democratic Republic of the Congo, plus possible service into Zambia.
+The concession was formalized at a ceremony on 4 July 2023, and attended by the Presidents of Angola, Congo, and Zambia.

 Central Europe

 Mota-Engil Central Europe S.A. forms part of Mota-Engil Group.
-It is an international construction company providing mainly general contractorship services for road and bridge construction industry, general construction and housebuilding industry.
-The Company is present in Poland, Czech Republic, Slovakia, Hungary and Romania.
+It is an international construction company providing mainly general contracting services for road and bridge construction, general construction and housebuilding.
+The company is present in Poland, Czech Republic, Slovakia, Hungary and Romania.
 Moreover, Mota-Engil Central Europe S.A. is a producer of asphalt mixtures, bridge prefabricates and all sorts of concrete.
-The company actively promotes the improvement of road safety, protection and improvement of the qualities of the environment and the OHS.
+The company actively promotes the improvement of road safety, protection and improvement of the environment and OHS.